Maternal & Child Health Data

 Home Visiting as Part of the Solution.
 Home visitors teach parents how to engage with their children in positive, nurturing, and responsive ways, and they educate them about child development and age-appropriate behavior.
 Such information and skills can help parents support their children’s healthy emotional development and increase the likelihood that children meet the “flourishing criteria” for items on the National Survey of Children’s Health.

 Notes: NA indicates that the total number of respondents to this measure (unweighted denominator) is less than 30, which does not meet Maternal and Child Health Bureau data display criteria.
-Counts associated with specific racial and ethnic groups (that is, Asian, Black/ African American, Hispanic, White) are mutually exclusive.
+Counts associated with specific racial and ethnic groups (that is, Asian, Black or African American, Hispanic, White) are mutually exclusive.

 Source: Child and Adolescent Health Measurement Initiative.
-2019–2020 National Survey of Children’s Health (NSCH) data query.
-Data Resource Center for Child and Adolescent Health supported by Cooperative Agreement U59MC27866 from the U.S. Department of Health and Human Services, Health Resources and Services Administration’s Maternal and Child Health Bureau (HRSA MCHB). www.childhealthdata.org
+2020–2021 National Survey of Children’s Health (NSCH) data query.
+Data Resource Center for Child and Adolescent Health supported by the U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA), and Maternal and Child Health Bureau (MCHB). www.childhealthdata.org